 Interested in working as a staff member at one of our campuses?
 Please contact us and your information will be passed on to the appropriate Program Director, who will be in touch with you

 Erin Engelhardt was a SHAD at University of Waterloo in 1990 and has been involved with SHAD at Carleton University as a guest lecturer since 2009 and has served as Program Director since 2016.

 Professionally, Erin is a Patent Agent whose passion is working with inventors and small companies to obtain patent protection for their inventions and strategically develop their patent portfolios.
 Erin has represented companies in a very broad variety of industries including pharmaceuticals, biotechnology, catalysis, nuclear technology, aerospace, operational systems, energy, cleantech, electronic security, investment, wearable technology, apparel, mechanical devices, mining, and polymer chemistry.
-Erin is also an inventor and founder of a startup.

 In her spare time Erin loves to make things, deconstruct things, paint, garden, hike and volunteer her time in STEM education programs.
 Erin also writes fiction and poetry and is a voracious reader of all things scientific.
 Erin has an avid curiosity about the world and is ever seeking better ways to tread lightly and with joy within it.
 Erin is also a mother of two and wife to a fellow SHAD.

 Hannah started at SHAD Carleton in 2017 as Program Manager, and returns for her second summer as Assistant Program Director.